-In recent years, energy bills have soared across the U.S. Even in the midst of horrible inflation, power costs have risen at double the rate of other goods.
+In recent years, energy bills have soared across the U.S. Even in the midst of horrible inflation, power costs have risen faster than the rate of other goods.

 One reason?
-The cost of fuels like dirty methane gas is continuing to skyrocket, thanks in part to the ongoing war in Ukraine.
+The costs of dirty fuels like methane gas and heating oil are continuing to skyrocket.

 And while clean, abundant energies like wind and solar are becoming cheaper each year, not everyone can take advantage of them.